CHOAM

 • A Rxn is somewhat similar to a memory transaction, but there are important differences:

 • As a consequence of the previous point, Rxn cannot be used to implement "inherently not lock-free" logic (e.g., asynchronously waiting on a condition set by another thread/fiber/similar).
 However, Rxn is interoperable with async data types which implement Cats Effect typeclasses (see the choam-async module).
-This feature can be used to provide such "waiting" functionality (e.g., dev.tauri.choam.async.AsyncQueue.ringBuffer is a queue with enqueue in Rxn and deque in, e.g., IO or another async F[_]).
+This feature can be used to provide such "waiting" functionality (e.g., dev.tauri.choam.async.AsyncQueue.unbounded is a queue with enqueue in Rxn and deque in, e.g., IO or another async F[_]).

 • The implementation (the Rxn interpreter) is also lock-free; STM implementations are usually not (although there are exceptions).

-• Some STM systems allow access to transactional memory from non-transactional code; Rxn doesn't support this, the contents of an r: Ref[A] can only be accessed from inside a Rxn (although there is a read-only escape hatch: r.unsafeDirectRead).
+• Some STM systems allow access to transactional memory from non-transactional code; Rxn doesn't support this, the contents of an r: Ref[A] can only be accessed from inside a Rxn (although there is a read-only almost "escape hatch": r.unsafeDirectRead).

 • Similarities between Rxns and STM transactions include the following: